koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 Following the trail, Wes finds it was a developer, who was doing updates to the time keeping applications database for a project driven by John.

-### The Absence of Test Environment
+### Absence of Test Environment
 They contact John and ask whether they have tested the change before applying it to which he gets the response:

 > No, we could not test the change.
 There's no test environment.

 They finally solve the problem at 7 p.m., when it is too late.

-### The Lack of Communication
+### Lack of Planning
-It is a new day and Bill is in office to see an email from Sarah putting pressure on him, inviting him to an emergency meeting.
-Bill and Wes gets into a phone call where Wes comments about the e-mail:

-> I'm pretty sure it's about Brent not finishing up that configuration work for the Phoenix developers.
-Everyone is chasing their tails because the developers can't actually tell us what the test environment should look like.

-Sarah takes the lead in the meeting:
+The next morning Bill is invited to an emergency meeting.
+Sarah takes the lead

 > First on our agenda is Phoenix.
 Last week there were twelve tasks in the critical path of Phoenix Phase 1.
 Only three of those tasks were completed.